jharini/booknotes/system-design/system-design-interview/chapter21/README.md

 This approach has several advantages:
  * Kafka is used as a highly-reliable and scalable distributed message platform
  * It decouples data collection and data processing from one another
- * It can prevent data loss by retaining the data in Kafka
+ * It can prevent data loss when database is unavailable by retaining the data in Kafka

-Kafka can be configured with one partition per metric name, so that consumers can aggregate data by metric names.
+Kafka can be configured with the number of partitions based on throughput requirements where partition metrics data is by metric names, so that consumers can aggregate data by metric names.
 To scale this, we can further partition by tags/labels and categorize/prioritize metrics to be collected first.
 ![metrics-collection-kafka](images/metrics-collection-kafka.png)

 The main downside of using Kafka for this problem is the maintenance/operation overhead.
-An alternative is to use a large-scale ingestion system like [Gorilla](https://www.vldb.org/pvldb/vol8/p1816-teller.pdf).
+An alternative is to use a large-scale ingestion system like Facebook's [Gorilla](https://www.vldb.org/pvldb/vol8/p1816-teller.pdf) which is an in-memory time series database; it is designed to remain highly available for writes, even when there is a partial network failure.
-It can be argued that using that would be as scalable as using Kafka for queuing.
+It can be argued that using that would be as scalable as using Kafka for intermediate queuing.

 ## Where aggregations can happen
 Metrics can be aggregated at several places.
 There are trade-offs between different choices:
  * Collection agent - client-side collection agent only supports simple aggregation logic.
-Eg collect a counter for 1m and send it to the metrics collector.
+Eg collect a counter for 1 minute and send it to the metrics collector.
  * Ingestion pipeline - To aggregate data before writing to the DB, we need a stream processing engine like Flink.
-This reduces write volume, but we lose data precision as we don't store raw data.
+This reduces write volume significantly since only the calculated result is writting to the DB, but handling late arriving events could be a challenge.
+We also lose data precision and some flexibility as we don't store raw data.
  * Query side - We can aggregate data when we run queries via our visualization system.
-There is no data loss, but queries can be slow due to a lot of data processing.
+There is no data loss, but queries can be slow due to a lot of data processing at query time and is run against the whole dataset.

 ## Query Service
 Having a separate query service from the time-series DB decouples the visualization and alerting system from the database, which enables us to decouple the DB from clients and change it at will.

-We can add a Cache layer here to reduce the load to the time-series database:
+We can add a Cache layer here to store query results and to reduce the load to the time-series database and to make query service more performant:
 ![cache-layer-query-service](images/cache-layer-query-service.png)

 We can also avoid adding a query service altogether as most visualization and alerting systems have powerful plugins to integrate with most time-series databases.